andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 The second scenario goes as follows:

 {% tufte %}
 Note that in what follows, we chose to immediately display the results of fetch operations (tags and articles) when they arrive, instead of waiting for both fetches to be completed before updating the UI.
-We thereby replicate the behaviour of the Conduit official implementation.
+We thereby replicate the behavior of the Conduit official implementation.
 This may or may not be better in terms of UX.
 {% endtufte %}

 | Input | Output|